-Stabilizing Global Financial Markets Score: 9 The Swedish government has stood behind essentially all efforts to enforce regulation aiming at preventing criminal financial behavior in international financial management.
+The Swedish government has stood behind essentially all efforts to enforce regulation aiming at preventing criminal financial behavior in international financial management.
 Sweden also supports and implements rules laid out by the European Union and other international institutions related to international finance.
 It has rejected proposals, however, to introduce a Tobin-style tax on international financial transactions.

 On the domestic scene, some friction between the Ministry of Finance and the big commercial banks has been noticeable over the past couple of years.
 The discord has related to the banks' insistence on giving their staff huge bonuses and charging high interest rates.
+Another potential source of friction between the Ministry of Finance and the major commercial banks is related to political signals to force lenders to reduce debt and not just paying interest rent.
+The Ministry, in concert with the National Bank, is concerned that there is a growing bubble in the metropolitan real estate markets.
+Reducing debt would help reduce the likelihood of such a bubble economy.
+The banks, however, do not have a commercial interst in in debt reduction.

 Taken together, Sweden is a forerunner for the sustainable regulation of international as well as domestic financial markets.
-This status is a consequence of the financial crisis in Sweden in the early 1990s, which initiated rapid policy learning in all major parties in the Swedish parliament.
+This status is a consequence of the financial crisis in Sweden in the early 1990s, which initiated rapid policy learning in all major parties represented in the Swedish parliament.